-This product must usually be inhaled through the mouth.
-However, there is more than one way to administer this product.
-Ask your pharmacist to explain the proper method of use for you.
+This product is usually inhaled through the mouth.
+However, there are other ways to administer this product, such as by the nostrils for the treatment of medical conditions affecting the sinuses.
+Ask your pharmacist to explain the method of administration that applies to you.

 Using this product may cause throat irritation and coughing.
 You can avoid these problems by thoroughly rinsing your mouth and gargling after each dose.
 If you forget a dose, take it as soon as you remember -- unless it is almost time for your next dose.
 In that case, skip the missed dose.
 Do not double the next dose to catch up.